nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 >
 > https://react-redux.js.org/api/hooks#useselector

 Redux is much more sensible when it comes to re-rendering.
 If your component uses just 1 property of the state, it will re-render only when that property changes.
-It's hard to mess up even for developers completely new to ReactJS.
+It's hard to mess up even for developers completely new to ReactJS or hooks.

-This, combined with the advanced dev tooling ensures Redux isn't dead just yet which I thought/hoped it was back in 2019.
+This, combined with the advanced dev tooling ensures Redux isn't dead just yet which I thought back in 2019.

-Alternatively, lots of other state libraries exist for ReactJS with these properties.
+Alternatively, lots of other state libraries exist for ReactJS with similar properties.

 ## Final Remarks